This newsletter issue was sent out to 98,815 newsletter subscribers on Tuesday, January 10th 2012.

 I hope you all had a great start into the new year!
 2012 is going to be another smashing year — we have planned so many exciting projects!
 Inspired by a huge response from our last Smashing Meetup, we’ll keep traveling around the world, so (hopefully) one day we’ll also stop by at your doorstep.
 Next stop is Basel, Switzerland.
 The Smashing team is looking forward to seeing you there!

-In the meantime, you can watch our video channel and have a look on our photo album.
+In the meantime, you can watch our video channel 1 and have a look on our photo album.
 In the latter, you can also pass by and check out my latest postcard from Australia.
 Smashing Magazine’s fan Adam Lusted showed me around the stunning harbor of Sydney — what a lovely city!

 For our today’s 50th issue, we have a quite small announcement to make: our team has been working tirelessly day and night to complete our first big project this year: Smashing Magazine’s redesign!
 Elliot Jay Stocks has been working for months with us to set new standards and push the boundaries of all technologies.
 So watch our site this week and we sincerely hope that this week is going be literally smashing! (ll)

 - CSS3 Bitmap Graphics2

-- Responsive Multi-Column Data Tables
+- Responsive Multi-Column Data Tables3

-05. A Lightweight Alternative For Database Management6
+- A Lightweight Alternative For Database Management6

 - Branding 10,000 Lakes9

-- New on Smashing Magazine
+- New on Smashing Magazine10

 CSS3 has opened many possibilities for creative Web designers.
 The trick is to connect the various dots available in CSS3 to produce remarkable results.
 Thomas Giannattasio has created a CSS3 bitmap graphics demo12 that doesn’t require any extra markup, images, canvas or data URIs.
 It’s drawn entirely with gradients that are sized precisely to pixel boundaries.
 As the developer says, “There are certainly more practical uses for this technique, but none quite as nostalgic.”

 When it comes to responsive Web design, we need to carefully consider many design elements and adjust them to particular contexts.
 Responsive design isn’t just about images and layout, but also navigation menus, videos, forms, font sizes, links and even tables.
 In fact, have you ever thought about how you would adapt a complex multi-column data table from your desktop version for convenient viewing on a mobile device?